Back to E-commerce Dictionary

 Examples of Digital Commerce Platform (DCP)

-• 1An enterprise utilizing Adobe Commerce (Magento) as its DCP, integrating it with a PIM for product data, an ERP for inventory, and a CRM for customer service.
+• 1A large business uses Adobe Commerce as its digital commerce platform.
+They link it to a PIM for product data, an ERP for stock, and a CRM for customer help.

 How WISEPIM Helps